 You choose the size of the benefit and the options you want.
 A variety of riders, or add-ons, are available, such as a cost-of-living adjustment rider to protect you against inflation.
 Another common rider continues contributions to retirement savings while you’re disabled.

-MetLife, for instance, recently launched MetLife Income Guard, which offers enhanced protection to physicians and dentists in specialties.
-Say, for example, a neurosurgeon became disabled and was unable to operate and work in the specialty.
-With this policy, the neurosurgeon could still collect disability benefits even if he or she were able to start another career.
+A good example of a highly tailored policy is MetLife’s Income Guard, which offers enhanced protection to physicians and dentists in specialties.
+Say, for instance, a neurosurgeon became disabled and was unable to work in his or her specialty.
+Through Income Guard, the neurosurgeon could still collect disability benefits until recovery or the start of a new medical career.

 2. Benefits are tax-free